Todd0554/CA_T1A3_Terminal_Application/README.md

 ## 4. 'src' Folder

-#### This folder contains .rb files of the programms and in these files, the main code are saved.
+#### This folder contains codes in different rb. files.

 1. ***'bin', 'spec', 'Gemfile' and 'Gemfile.lock'***
    These folders and files provide ruby gem for this programme, including Rspec, colorize and tty-table.
 2. ***'code_music.rb'***
    This .rb file is the main programme of this terminal application.
 There is a class of ***CodeMusic*** inside and in this class, the method of ***'shopping_in_CodeMusic'*** contains complete process of shopping.
+Please refer to the notes for specific process.
 The codes with notes are shown below.
 ```ruby

     require './product_list'